 The Coursera learning hubs are running in more than 30 cities, from Baghdad to Buenos Aires, Moscow to Mumbai and Shanghai to Santiago.

 The learning hubs are run by partner organisations, providing a place where students following Coursera online courses can come to study together and get help from mentors.

 In Moscow, the learning hub is hosted by Digital October, a centre for technology and entrepreneurship.
 Yulia Lesnikova, director of educational programs, says it provides a more sociable way of following online courses.

 "Education is a two-way process… It's a shoulder to lean on," she says.

 Students can work in groups on practical projects together with experts available to give advice.

-"Mentors give a lot of help to people who don't understand."'Like a village'
+"Mentors give a lot of help to people who don't understand."

 There have been four online courses so far followed in the Moscow learning hub.
 This includes a course about genetics created by the University of British Columbia, with students in Moscow being supported by an expert from one of Russia's oldest genetics institutes.